Energy policy of Canada: Energy crises (1973 and 1979)

 In 1973, this situation changed abruptly.

 The Canadian government had already begun to change its energy policy.
 Inflation had become a national problem and oil prices were rising, and on 4 September 1973 Pierre Trudeau asked the western provinces to agree to a voluntary freeze on oil prices.
 Nine days later, his government imposed a 40-cent tax on every barrel of exported Canadian oil.
 The tax equalled the difference between domestic and international oil prices, and the revenues were used to subsidize imports for eastern refiners.
 At a stroke, Ottawa began subsidizing eastern consumers while reducing the revenues available to producing provinces and the petroleum industry.
 Alberta premier Peter Lougheed soon announced that his government would revise its royalty policy in favour of a system linked to international oil prices.

-Two days later, on 6 October, the Yom Kippur War broke out – a nail-biting affair between Israel and the Arab states.
+Two days later, on 6 October, the Yom Kippur War broke out.
 OPEC used the conflict to double the posted price for a barrel of Saudi Arabian light oil, to US$5.14.
-Saudi and the other Arab states then imposed embargoes on countries supporting Israel, and oil prices rose quickly to $12.
+Saudi and the other Arab states then imposed embargoes on countries supporting Israel, and oil prices rose to $12.

 These events aggravated tensions among provincial, federal and industry leaders.
 The rest of the 1970s were marked by rapid-fire, escalating moves and counter-moves by Ottawa, Western provinces and even Newfoundland.
 The atmosphere was one of urgency, alarm and crisis, with global conflicts adding gravity to the federal-provincial quarrelling.

 In 1979–1980, further crises in the Middle East led to panic-driven pricing.
 The Iranian Revolution came first.
 War between that country and Iraq soon followed.
 Oil prices more than doubled, to US$36 per barrel.